 Patients who have undergone any ophthalmic surgery or who have a history of eye diseases such as iritis, glaucoma, or diabetic retinopathy are not considered good candidates for ICLs.
 In addition, ICLs may not be the best course of action for patients:

 Through implantable contact lenses, we can offer patients with moderate to severe myopia a high quality of vision and excellent, stable outcomes.
-We are proud to be the only eye surgeons in the Upstate currently offering this refractive procedure.

 $200 Consultation Fee *